Skip to main contentLink to External Link Policy

 What Have We Learned?

 • The amount of yohimbine in dietary supplements may vary; some yohimbe products contain very little yohimbine.
 Yohimbe sold as a dietary supplement may not work like the prescription medication that contains yohimbine.
-It is illegal in the United States to market an over-the-counter product containing yohimbine as a treatment for erectile dysfunction without getting approval from the U.S. Food and Drug Administration to do so.
+It is illegal in the United States to market an over-the-counter product containing yohimbine as a treatment for erectile dysfunction without getting approval from the U.S. Food and Drug Administration (FDA) to do so.

 What Do We Know About Safety?